maxthraxx/WFGY/benchmarks/benchmark-vs-gpt5/README.md

 Then, using WFGY's logic, try to answer it again.
 See if your answer is more profound, more accurate, and more like 'truly understanding.'
 Finally, provide a rating for the answer without WFGY and the answer with WFGY.

-[NOTE]
-If this conversation window does NOT contain the WFGY 1.0 PDF **and** the symbolic math formulas, you must refuse to perform the 'using WFGY' part.
-Explain clearly: "I cannot execute WFGY mode because the required engine PDF and formulas are missing.
-If I try anyway, I may produce a hallucinated imitation that is not the real WFGY, which could mislead people."
 ```

 ---